Hampfh/field-modifier/README.md

 ---
 ### selectFields
 Create a new object from the given object but only include the given fields
-*Note: This funcion currently doesn't support typescript return type meaning that the current return type is the same as the input*

 **Function signature:**
 ```